PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 This goes to an item in the list, stores it in the "item" variable, then runs any code inside the loop.
 In this case we print "item" variable every loop.

 When we print a variable we are *accessing* what it represents.
 We call the thing a variable represents its "value".
-So really variables just give us references to values.
+So really variables just give us "references to values".

 You'll notice the `:`, this does the same thing as a function, we have to indent our code after the `:` to show that it is inside of the loop.